tidle/gamesrv/README.md

     - You don't need to be in the virtual environment for this to work

 Done!
-You can stop it with control-C, or use it in headless mode with `./run.sh headless`

-If you have started it in headless mode, you can stop it with `./run.sh stop`
+You can stop it with `./run.sh stop`

 ## Viewing the log.txt file